zephyrproject-rtos/zephyr/doc/subsystems/shell.rst

 Overview
 ********

-Zephyr OS Shell enables multiple Zephyr OS modules to use and expose their shell interface simultaneously.
+The Shell enables multiple subsystem to use and expose their shell interface simultaneously.

-Each module can support shell functionality dynamically by its Kconfig file, which enables or disables the shell usage for the module.
+Each subbsystem can support shell functionality dynamically by its Kconfig file, which enables or disables the shell usage for the subsystem.

 Using shell commands
 ********************